zmon1010/kendo-ui-core/docs/api/javascript/ui/dateinput.md

 ### max `Date`*(default: Date(2099, 11, 31))*

- Specifies the maximum date, which the calendar can show.
+ Specifies the maximum date which can be entered in the input.

 #### Example - specify the maximum date